Review of the Legal Penalties for a Federal Sex Crime Conviction

 Federal Sentencing Guideline Range

-So, you start to get the idea that some of these penalties when it comes to federal sex crimes are outrageous.
+So, you start to get the idea that some of these penalties for federal sex crimes are outrageous.
 Not only that, the guideline range on a lot of these federal sex crimes is unbelievable.

-Although I have seen statistics across the nation on these federal sex crimes, that a lot of times, judges believe the these sentencing guidelines/mandatory minimums go too far and a lot of times they will sentence people below the normal guideline range.
+Although I have seen statistics across the nation on these federal sex crimes, judges often believe these sentencing guidelines/mandatory minimums go too far.
+Often, they will sentence people below the normal guideline range.

-Let's say that somebody falls in a guideline range of 30 to 40 months, a lot of times federal judges will sentence the person to 20 months, for example.
+Let's say that somebody falls in a guideline range of 30 to 40 months; many times, federal judges will sentence the person to 20 months, for example.

-They will say this person really doesn't fit into this category of offender that gets such a high punishment.
+They will say this person doesn't fit into this category of the offender that gets such a severe punishment.
 There's a whole host of different factors that determine the penalty.

-Some of those factors that you're going to want to discuss with your federal criminal defense attorney.
+You're going to want to discuss some of those factors with your federal criminal defense attorney.
 I talk to people all the time when I defend these federal sex crimes:

 - what does a person's criminal record look like?